How Do You Ship Your Oils?

 Do you have a printed catalog?

 We do not.
-Frankly, the vast majority of our product line is packaged in austere-looking amber glass bottles and are really not much to look at.
+Frankly, the vast majority of our product line is packaged in HDPE plastic bottles and are really not much to look at.
 In the interest of holding prices steady and not killing any extra trees, we do not anticipate publishing a paper catalog

 My bottles are all at different fill levels, and some of them are not completely full.
 Why?!